Griffins Were Mythical Gold-Guarding Hybrid Creatures Known For At Least 5,000 Years

 A statue of a griffin on the Basilica di S. Marco. source

 These magical beings symbolized power over heaven and earth, vigilance, strength, and pride.
-They became an attribute of the Nemesis goddess of retribution, and she was often depicted in a chariot drawn by griffins.
+They became an attribute of the Nemesis goddess of retribution, often depicted in a chariot drawn by griffins.
 This creature used to turn her wheel of fortune.
 It is one of the oldest magical creatures, which today remains a powerful protector of modern civil institutions such as banks, car plants, and breweries in many countries.
 It is used in heraldry and appears widely as school sports team mascots and various insignia.

 Intelligence, strength, and majesty of the lion that was long ago proclaimed "King of the Beasts" and the superiority of the eagle, the "King of the Air," are combined in the mysterious griffin creature.